-It is no secret that companies with highly engaged employees perform better than their competitors.
-Employee experience is a critical factor that defines how in sync the employees are with the company’s values and goals.
+It is no secret that companies with a highly engaged workforce perform better than their competitors.
+This makes ‘employee experience’ a critical factor that defines how in sync the employees are with an organization’s goals and values.

-But before we begin to understand the impact of payroll, let’s first understand the meaning of employee experience and its significance.
+But before we begin to understand the impact of payroll on employees, let’s first understand the meaning of employee experience and its significance.

-An employee’s encounter with all the touch-points throughout the corporate journey is the employee’s experience of the company.
-The way the employee feels about the organization and his job defines his perception and attitude towards it.
+An employee’s touch-points throughout the corporate journey is the employee’s experience of the company.
+This means, the way an employee feels about the organization and their job defines their perception and attitude towards it.

 According to a Gallup study, companies with highly engaged employees are 22% more profitable.

 In their endeavor to improve employee experience, companies concentrate on workplace designs, well-being programs, reward schemes, so on and so forth.
 But what they forget is that the bedrock to build this foundation needs to be strong.
 And that bedrock is the primary salary.

 Any mix-ups or errors in employees’ payroll can have a direct impact on the productivity and efforts of the employees.

 How exactly does Payroll Management impact employee experience?

 Here’s the thing – your employees would not be able to appreciate the ping-pong table or spa coupons if they constantly worry about the delayed mortgage payment.

 In today’s world, with the increased cost of living, many employees live from paycheck to paycheck.
 And any delay in that puts them in tough spots.